HrisJilova/AzureML/HowToDeployAutoamtedMLmodelToBatchEndpoint/README.md

 # How to deploy a classification Automated ML model on a batch endpoint

-Suppose you’ve trained an Automated machine learning classification model to accomplish some task, and now you want to use this model as a service for inference.
+Suppose you’ve trained an Automated machine learning classification model to accomplish some tasks, and now you want to use this model as a service for inference.
 Maybe you don't need to run this model in real time, but only a few times a week or even less frequently.
 The perfect solution for you could be to deploy your model on a batch endpoint.

 Unfortunately, Azure Automated ML does not support batch endpoints.
 There is a known limitation that the scoring script that Automated ML creates only works for Online Endpoints.
 To overcome this limitation, you need to create your own [scoring script](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-batch-scoring-script) that specifies how your model should run and how your input data should be processed.

 In this example, you will learn how using only UI to deploy your classification*  model on a Batch endpoint and run your predictions using a scoring script from azure ml examples.
-* You can applay the same approach for regression model
+* You can apply the same approach for regression model
 * For automl-forcasting models deployment to a batch endpoint, please look at [Azure ML official code repository](https://github.com/Azure/azureml-examples/tree/main/sdk/python/jobs/automl-standalone-jobs)

 1. Run Automated ML and select the best model.
 In this case I'll choose the first one: **'VotingEnsemble'**